Do you know about New Jersey’s State Parks?

-If you frequent state parks, you may benefit from a state park pass, at a fee of $50 for the year.
+If you frequent state parks, you may benefit from a state park pass, at a fee of $50 for the year for NJ residents.
 This pass is free to senior citizens so be sure to sign up grandparents!

 List of New Jersey State Parks

 - Allaire State Park – Wall, Monmouth County

 - Read our review of Allaire Village, located inside the park

 - Barnegat Lighthouse State Park – Long Beach Island, Ocean County

 - Cape May Point State Park – Cape May, Cape May County